-To rub salt into the wound, Igor soon found out the true meaning of the late night phone calls which his wife had been receiving from his boss William Randolph Hearst Jr during their ‘commuter phase’.
-Igor had thought them strange, but Austine explained that nothing was going on and put him at his ease.
+To rub salt into the wound, Igor now saw the true meaning of the late night phone calls that Austine received from his boss William Randolph Hearst Jr during their ‘commuter phase’.
+Igor thought them strange, but Austine explained that nothing was going on and put him at his ease.
 Just as she had done with Carl Gustaf Tersmeden.

-In early October, Igor’s west coast rival Hedda Hopper weighed in: “When Bootsie Cassini marries again, I’m told that it will be into the family that employs her former husband.”
+In early October, west coast gossip queen Hedda Hopper ‘subtly’ revealed: “When Bootsie Cassini marries again, I’m told that it will be into the family that employs her former husband.”
 Bootsie married Hearst the following year.

 She was only a sawmill worker’s daughter

-According to Swedish journalist Jules Berman, Igor Cassini’s interest in Hjördis cooled when he learned that she did not have “blue blood”.
+Around the same time as the Reno-related action, Igor’s relationship with Hjördis came to a halt.
+According to Swedish journalist Jules Berman, Igor’s interest had already cooled when he learned that Hjördis did not have “blue blood”.
 It’s open to conjecture why he thought that she did in the first place.

 “He called himself prince,” snarled Igor, “I referred to him by his real name, Mike Gerguson, prince of the Bronx”.